JuanDiegoDC/hydejack-starter-kit/_posts/2018-02-02-feynman_semester_introduction.md

     -Econometrics
     -Principles of Finance

-Clearly, a nice by-product of the Challenge would be to achieve higher-grades, but at the risk of sounding too nerdy~unless I have not given off this impression by now~is that I am truly interested in learning these subjects at a deep-level.
+Clearly, a nice by-product of the Challenge would be to achieve higher grades, but my real purpose is to be able to understand these subjects at a deep level.

 Therefore, the way the 'challenge' will work is the following one:

-I will be using each course's respective syllabus as a rough-guide for the topics that I will be covering by using the Feynman Technique.
+I will be using each course's respective syllabus as a rough-guide for the topics that I will be covering by employing the Feynman Technique.
 I will be documenting my progress through this blog and uploading my 'Feynman Lectures' on a consistent basis.
 I will be using Blog posts, Notability (a great note-taking app) and Jupyter Notebooks (for the programming aspects) as my preferred mediums of 'study'.